Image Nickolas Titkov, Flickr

 A year later she mated with the neighbouring tom and produced a litter of kittens.
 One kitten was given to a friend of Elena’s, Irina Nemykina.
 The kitten, named Chita began to lose her fur around four months of age, as had occurred with her mother.
 Another mating with a local tom produced four male kittens, this time developing a velour coat.

 These cats went on to become the founding stock of the Donskoy, outcrossing with European Shorthairs to increase the gene pool.

 In 1997 the Peterbald breed arose by mating a Donskoy to an Oriental.

-The gene responsible is different to that of the Canadian Sphynx.
-The hairlessness in the Sphynx is recessive, meaning both parents must pass a copy onto the offspring in order for them to inherit the trait.
-However, the gene for the Donskoy is dominant and only one copy is required for the offspring to be hairless.
+The gene responsible is different from that of the Canadian Sphynx.
+The hairlessness in the Sphynx is recessive, meaning both parents must pass a copy onto the offspring for them to inherit the trait.
+However, the gene for the Donskoy is dominant, and only one copy is required for the offspring to be hairless.